FigureTechnologies/gradle-semver-plugin/README.md

     // This is only used for non-user defined strategies, i.e. predefined Flow or Flat findProperty("semver.modifier")?.toString()
         ?.let { versionModifier(buildVersionModifier(it)) }

-    // Manually specifying the gitDir location is typically not necessary.
-However, in cases where you have a composite
-    // gradle build, it will become necessary to define where your .git directory is in correlation to your composite
-    // build.
-In the following example, you may have a build at `parent/child`. `child` specifies that the parent
-    // directory to its projectDir should contain the `.git` directory. gitDir("${rootProject.projectDir.parent}/.git")
 }

 version = semver.version